Instagram Now Lets You Control Your Bully's Comments

 Fifty-nine percent of American teens have been bullied or harassed online, according to a 2018 survey by the Pew Research Center.
 Instagram is one of the most popular social media networks among teenagers and a likely place for teens to be bullied.

 In a recent study, conducted by the investment bank Piper Jaffray, Instagram is the second most popular social media platform among teenagers.
-Thirty-five percent of teens surveyed said that Instagram was their favorite social media platform, compared with 41% who preferred Snapchat.
+Thirty-five percent of teens surveyed said that Instagram is their favorite social media platform, compared with 41% who preferred Snapchat.

 But another study by Piper Jaffray, in 2018, found that Instagram had a slight lead over Snapchat in terms of daily usage.
 It found that 85% of teens surveyed said they used Instagram at least once a month, while 84% said they used Snapchat at least once a month.